Nap Facts – The Evidence

-The afternoon slump is a natural effect of our circadian rhythms, and occurs even if you’ve had a good night’s sleep, causing reduced alertness.
-When sleep deprived its effect is more marked.
+- The afternoon slump is a natural effect of our circadian rhythms, and occurs even if you’ve had a good night’s sleep, causing tiredness, loss of focus, reduced concentration and increased irritability.
+When sleep deprived these effects are more marked.

-A power nap can improve your mood and productivity, alleviate tiredness, increase alertness and reduce errors made at work.
+- A brief nap can improve your mood and productivity, alleviate tiredness, increase alertness and reduce errors made at work.
 A nap as brief as 10 minutes will produce these results.
-In practice this means lying down for about 20 minutes to allow time to drift off.
+In practice this means lying down for about 15 – 20 minutes to allow time to drift off.

 - Napping can also benefit memory.
 Dr Sara Mednicks work shows that the 20 minute nap boosts muscle memory, the 60 minute nap improves verbal memory, helping us to remember information we hear, and the 90 minute nap benefits creative problem solving.